OBSCURE GENIUS

 This on-going series takes a look at some of the most obscure works by cinema's acknowledged geniuses, the films that even fanatics have over-looked.
 For instance: if you love Werner Herzog, you've seen Aguirre: The Wrath of God, you've probably even seen Lessons of Darkness – but have you seen Wings of Hope or Dark Glow of the Mountains?
 Focusing on films not readily available on region 1 VHS or DVD with English-language subtitles, it's an attempt to dig deep into the filmographies of cinema's greats and explore the rarest of rarities.

-the genius: Luis Buñuel
+THE GENIUS: Luis Buñuel

 The standard description of Luis Buñuel virtually starts and ends with the phrase "Spanish Surrealist" and while that label is true enough, it fails to capture the basics of an artist with an incredibly unpredictable and singular career.
 His most well-known films like Belle de Jour and The Discreet Charm of the Bourgeoisie were made late in life long after he had foresworn any ties to the Surrealists - Buñuel sees himself as being more or less finished with the movement about 3 decades before Belle de Jour.
 The late-French films don't meet the criteria for sanctioned Surrealist artworks and, on top if it, they were very French productions (in French, in French settings, primarily with French actors.)* By the of Belle du Jour, Buñuel had spent relatively little time in Spain for decades.
 There goes "Surrealist."
 There goes "Spanish."
 Making that typical label even more dubious is the fact that even the canonized works aren't from the most productive era of his career in term of the sheer output of films: the years in Mexico during which he directed 14 features.
 In terms of the relative balance of where he produced his work and the majority of style in evidence, Buñuel should be most accurately described as "the director of Mexican melodramas."
 And all this doesn't even touch on the time he spent in Hollywood.
 Or his tenure at MoMA in New York City.
 Or the period of international itinerancy that served as a prelude and transition to the era of canonized classics.
 But I guess the appellation "Spanish-born, French, Mexican, Spanish and American film-producing director of comedies, documentaries, melodramas and High Art classics" might be a touch unwieldy.
 Just a touch.